 IAS 12 Income Taxes (as amended 2016), SIC 25 Income Taxes – Changes in the Tax Status of an Entity or its Shareholders and IFRIC 23 Uncertainty over Income Tax Treatments relate to taxes on an entity’s income (for example, corporation tax).
 They do not relate to accounting for VAT, council tax or non-domestic rates, which are covered elsewhere in the Code.
 IAS 12 is not expected to be relevant to an authority’s single entity financial statements.
 Group entities will account for their own tax; however, a consolidation adjustment may be required in the group accounts where group entities have accounted for tax under UK GAAP.
 This standard was amended in December 2010 by Deferred Tax: Recovery of Underlying Assets (Amendments to IAS 12).

 IAS 21 The Effects of Changes in Foreign Exchange Rates relates to accounting for exchange rates and exchange rate movements.
 IFRIC 22 Foreign Currency Transactions and Advance Consideration provides clarification of the application of IAS 21.
 IPSAS 4 The Effects of Changes in Foreign Exchange Rates provides additional guidance for the public sector.
 Where local authorities have foreign currency transactions, they shall use the spot exchange rate at the date of the transaction to record the transaction in pounds sterling.
 For more complex foreign currency transactions, authorities shall refer to IAS 21.
+This standard was amended in August 2023 by Lack of Exchangeability (Amendments to IAS 21).

 IAS 29 Financial Reporting in Hyperinflationary Economies and IFRIC 7 Applying the Restatement Approach under IAS 29 relate to financial reporting in hyperinflationary economies.
 IPSAS 10 Financial Reporting in Hyperinflationary Economies provides additional guidance for the public sector.
 These standards are not expected to be relevant to local authorities.